codeck313/twitterCapture/README.md

 # twitterCapture
-This is a automation script for *tweepy's streaming class* with some included with some additional features allowing it to be run on a external server to capture data right of the bat.
-It has **E-Mail notification** and ability to **update** one's **filter terms** based on the **trends list** of a particular area built into it.
+This is an automation script for *tweepy's streaming class* included with some additional features allowing it to run on external server to capture data right of the bat.
+It has **E-Mail notification** and ability to **update** one's **filter terms** based on the **trend's list** of a particular area built into it.
 It stores everything into a sqlite3 database by default.

 ## Table of contents